bonaventuredossou/MLM_AL/README.md

 AfroLM has been pretrained from scratch on 23 African Languages: Amharic, Afan Oromo, Bambara, Ghomalá, Éwé, Fon, Hausa, Ìgbò, Kinyarwanda, Lingala, Luganda, Luo, Mooré, Chewa, Naija, Shona, Swahili, Setswana, Twi, Wolof, Xhosa, Yorùbá, and Zulu.

 ## Evaluation Results
 AfroLM was evaluated on MasakhaNER1.0 (10 African Languages) and MasakhaNER2.0 (21 African Languages) datasets; on text classification and sentiment analysis.
 AfroLM outperformed AfriBERTa, mBERT, and XLMR-base, and was very competitive with AfroXLMR.
 AfroLM is also very data efficient because it was pretrained on a dataset 14x+ smaller than its competitors' datasets.
-Below is the average of performance of various models, across various datasets.
+Below are the average F1-score performance of various models, across various datasets.
 Please consult our paper for more language-level performance.

 Model | MasakhaNER | MasakhaNER2.0* | Text Classification (Yoruba/Hausa) | Sentiment Analysis (YOSM) | OOD Sentiment Analysis (Twitter -> YOSM) |
 |:---: |:---: |:---: | :---: |:---: | :---: |